YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLWRERR, Error writing journal file xxxx.
 Undable to update header Region: yyyy

-Run Time Error: This indicates that YottaDB/GT.M encountered an error while updating the journal file header as part of trying to open the journal file.
+Run Time Error: This indicates that YottaDB encountered an error while updating the journal file header as part of trying to open the journal file.

 Action: Review the accompanying message(s) for detail on the cause of the error.
-YottaDB/GT.M automatically closes the current journal file and creates a new one.
+YottaDB automatically closes the current journal file and creates a new one.
 To reestablish durability, perform MUPIP BACKUP to create a fresh set of journals consistent with the database.

 ----------------------
 JNLWRTDEFER